-The font matters because you are required to get a lot of information down on a poster, but you do not want it too to take up to much space and take away from the effectiveness of the marketing campaign.
+The font matters because you are required to get a lot of information down on a poster, but you do not want it too to take up too much space and take away from the marketing campaign’s effectiveness.

 To stop designers just making the font so small that no one would read it, it is a requirement that the billing credits take up a minimum of 15% to shut down any design loopholes.

-So, to get all the required information onto a poster, while keeping it to around 15% to 20% of the poster… similar types of fonts are used.
+So, to get all the required information onto a poster while keeping it to around 15% to 20% of the poster… similar fonts are used.

 These fonts are designed to cramp all that information onto the poster without making the poster look lame, so generally, the font needs to be tall, narrow, and have small spacing…otherwise known as condensed.

 Also, most posters use the rule of thirds, so you will usually see the credits centered in the bottom third of the poster.
 However, you will see some strategically placed in other areas of the design.

 What fonts can you use for billing credits on movie posters?